Sanjusr1/Amfoss-tasks./Task -03/README.md

 In this with the help of css we have to add backgroud colour, box colour,box shader also and have to do some styling to our drumkit .
 We can add fonts to our buttons and all the content present on the website .
 We can get access to these fonts on google fonts and are easy to use .

+#### MY REVIEW :
+From this task I have learnt many things like how to add songs to an webpage and many css and html stuff , it was a nice experience adding code and styling a webpage .